PIH/openmrs-distro-pihemr/README.md

 Updating
 --------

-mvn openmrs-sdk:pull

-Go to the Mirebalais module, and run:
+Once you have installed the distribution, you should be able to update it with the following commands...

+If you are watching any modules, first executre "mvn openmrs-sdk:pull" to pull in any changes to these modules via git

+Then, from the base directory of the mirebalais project run the following two commands to update any changes to modules you aren't watching:

 git pull

-Once you have installed the distribution, you should be able to update it with the following command *from the base directory of the mirebalais project*:

-mvn openmrs-sdk:deploy -DserverId=serverId -Ddistro=api/src/main/resources/openmrs-distro.properties
+mvn openmrs-sdk:deploy -Ddistro=api/src/main/resources/openmrs-distro.properties

+To run the server:
 mvn openmrs-sdk:run